Buenos Aires, Argentina

 Our Lady of Vilnius church complex

-Most of Buenos Aires Lithuanians settled in the Avellaneda suburb.
+Many of the Buenos Aires Lithuanians settled in the Avellaneda suburb.
 There they have opened an Our Lady of Vilnius parish in 1942.
 It is better known as Our Lady of Mercy as the Spanish name now omits references to Vilnius.
 Still, right over the church entrance, there is an image of the Gate of Dawn in Vilnius, the city gate famous for the miraculous Virgin Mary image (Our Lady of Vilnius) that adorns it and that inspired the naming of the church.
 One of the side altars is also dedicated to this image.

 Under each of the stained glass windows, a name and surname of the Lithuanian who helped to fund it are inscribed.
 Under some stained glass windows US cities are mentioned as well – as the Lithuanian-Argentine community was not as rich as the Lithuanian-American community, the church also received many donations from the USA Lithuanians.